 - The Cashier's Office manages tuition and student account payments.

-- Social Work and Criminal Justice Program scholarships are offered throughout the year, and upcoming opportunities will be announced to students via email and on our website.
+- School of Social Work and Criminal Justice scholarships are offered throughout the year, and upcoming opportunities will be announced to students via email and on our website.

 - The Office of Student Fellowships and Awards offers support to UW Tacoma students in their applications for competitive institutional, national, and international fellowships.